Louisiana Creole: Vocabulary

 The vocabulary of Louisiana Creole is primarily of French origin, as French is the language's lexifier.
 Some local vocabulary, such as topography, animals, plants are of Amerindian origin.
-In the domains folklore and Voodoo, the language has a small number of vocabulary items from west and central African languages.
+In the domains of folklore and Voodoo, the language has a small number of vocabulary items from West and Central African languages.
 Much of this non-French vocabulary is shared with other French-based creole languages of North America, and Louisiana Creole shares all but a handful of its vocabulary with Louisiana French.

 Writing system

-The current Louisiana Creole alphabet consists of twenty-three letters of the ISO basic Latin alphabet (not including c, q, or x) and several special letters and diacritics.
+Louisiana Creole has never had a standard, universal orthography.
+For example, /tʃwe/ ('to kill') could variably be rendered tchué, tchwé, chwé, and so on.
+Historically, Louisiana Creole was often written in French-based or "pan-Creole" orthographies, the latter reminiscent of Haitian Creole writing.
+In the most recent popular orthographic system (described below), the Louisiana Creole alphabet consists of twenty-three letters of the ISO basic Latin alphabet (excluding c, q, and x) and several special letters and diacritics.